- What is the tuition at Washington State?

 The instructions on the FAFSA reflect rules set by Congress.
-If you have extenuating circumstances, such as parental abuse or if both parents are deceased, please file an appeal by using this form (.pdf).
+If you have extenuating circumstances, such as parental abuse or if both parents are deceased, please contact the Office of Financial Aid.
 We are NOT able to consider appeals to become independent just because you live on your own and are self-sufficient, you are not claimed by your parents as a tax exemption, your parents refuse to provide information on the FAFSA or your parents do not support you.

 I need a copy of my IRS Federal Tax Return Transcript and I don't have one?

 You may obtain copies of federal tax return transcripts and past W-2's at www.irs.gov or by calling 1.800.829.1040.You may also obtain copies of W-2's from your previous employer(s).